ucw9q/restful-api-design-guidelines/README.md

 ## Introduction

 This document provides guidelines and examples to help developers design simple, consistent and easy-to-use RESTful APIs.
 Much of the material is based on common design challenges faced when developing RESTful web services.
-The problems include resource and representation design, URIs, usage of HTTP, caching, concurrency control, partial updates, batch processing, transactions, versioning and security.
+The challenges include resource and representation design, URIs, usage of HTTP, caching, concurrency control, partial updates, batch processing, transactions, versioning and security.

 ### References